-Hua Hin Hills Vineyard is worth a visit if you are a wine lover and enjoy a nice meal and glass of one of their famous wines while you have a wonderful view of the vineyards and surrounding mountains.
+Hua Hin Hills Vineyard is worth a visit if you are a wine lover.
+You can enjoy a nice meal and glass of one of their famous wines while you have a wonderful view of the vineyards and surrounding mountains.

-It is located west of Hua Hin and they offer shuttles from Hua Hin Market village or you can book a tour from any local tour agency in Hua Hin.
+It is located west of Hua Hin and they offer shuttles from Hua Hin Market village.
+Also you can book a tour from any local tour agency in Hua Hin.

 Hua Hin Hills Vineyard is open daily from 08.30-18.30 with the Sala Bistro serving food from 11.00-17.30 More information and map can be found on their website.

-Maruekkhathayawan Palace is the longest golden teak palace in the world and was built in 1924 using recycled golden teakwood from Haad Chao Samran the summer palace.
+Maruekkhathayawan Palace is the longest golden teak palace in the world.
+It was built in 1924 using recycled golden teakwood from Haad Chao Samran the summer palace.
 The palace has been restored and faces the sea.
 It has nice views and offers the chance to see the architecture from Thailand’s past.

 Details: Maruekkhathayawan hours are from 08.30 a.m. – 04.30 p.m.
 Polite attires required.